romariobs/povmt-server/README.md

 ## Development change log

+- 03/12/2016 Integration with cloudinary server to add support for hosting images
 - 27/11/2016 Started Web Admin application
 - 26/11/2016 Started historical endpoint to access old data from user activities and invested time.
 - 20/11/2016 Configured new mLab account and created remote databases